 Taharqa's shrine is the largest intact Egyptian building in this country.

 Archaeologists and historians have been working hard to preserve the ancient Nubian legacy.
-Two large stelae, for example, that were completely smashed during transit from Sudan some hundred years ago have now been put back together.
+Two giant stelae, for example, that were completely smashed during transit from Sudan some hundred years ago have now been put back together.